cchen666/titamu/README.rst

 ::

-   pip install titamu-rhv --user
+   pip install titamu --user

 or

 ::

-   virtualenv ~/titamu-rhv
+   virtualenv ~/titamu
-   cd ~/titamu-rhv
+   cd ~/titamu
-   pip install titamu-rhv
+   pip install titamu
    ln -s ~/titamu-rhv/titamu/bin/titamu /usr/local/bin/titamu

 2. pycurl (which is one of the dependencies) is not easy to install and the errors could be quite different for both MacOS and Linux.
 Use google :)